Chicana/o and Latinx Studies

 Combine your passion for health professions with your understanding of the Humanities in the Community Health and Nutrition Professions concentration.
 Since Latinx are the second largest ethnic population in the United States, information about specific health and nutrition concerns among these populations is a growing concern—here, you can use your studies to help assess this concern.

-Secondary Teaching Emphasis
+Secondary Teaching Concentration

 UNC’s reputation as a teacher-training university is unparalleled in the state of Colorado.
 Proudly sporting an excellent education in the history, geography, political science and cultural studies of Mexican-American cultures, graduates of this program are perfectly suited to teach a culturally diverse social studies curriculum.